Purnata26/Blur-study-dataset/README.md

 This dataset, derived from a study on cybersickness in virtual reality (VR), is designed to facilitate research into real-time visual comfort strategies.
 It contains multimodal data collected from participants during a VR roller coaster simulation under three different visual conditions: no blur, static maximum blur, and real-time dynamic blur.

 Participants:
 A total of 38 participants (21 male, 17 female) took part in the study.
 The ages ranged from 18 to 59 years, with a mean age of 26.3 (SD=7.2).
-Participants were recruited from two universities and included students and members of the general public.
+Participants were recruited from two universities and included students and general public.

 Demographics: